Manojkl/Cost_To_Consumers-CTC/AGI/HealthcareBot/Readme.md

 Check out other dimensions
 Keep the human in the loop to monitor
 Every individual have their own LLM trained on their own data

+## Nutrients Agent

+A agent that helps to optimise food consumption and mitigate nutrients deficiencies.